cambaughn/inkling/README.md

-# React TypeScript Chrome Extension
+# Inkling - YouTube Summary Chrome Extension

-This repository includes examples of how to set up a Chrome Extension with React and TypeScript.

-This project uses [Vite](https://vitejs.dev/) and [crxjs](https://crxjs.dev/vite-plugin) to build the extension.
+Inkling is an open-source YouTube summary Chrome extension powered by the OpenAI API.

 ## Setup